 Steven J. Gorski is The Source for Learning's President and CEO.
 Prior to assuming that role in 2005, he served as SFL's Senior Vice President and was a founding director in 1979.
 His professional career spans almost 40 years and has included video-based and online education activities in K-12 education, the cable industry, and international professional education.
 He was an Evans Scholar at both the University of Illinois and Marquette University before completing his studies in Advertising and Communications at Marquette.

 David Shively is Executive Vice President, responsible for SFL’s technology and marketing activities.
-His experience includes more than 35 years of media-based continuing professional education activities in academia, public broadcasting, and non-profit settings.
+His experience includes more than 40 years of media-based continuing professional education activities in academia, public broadcasting, and non-profit settings.
 He has worked with SFL since 1990 and has been Executive Vice President since 2006.
-He provided the original design and concept for TeachersFirst in 1998, and he worked with Mari Blaustein to create the patented features of PreschoolFirst.
+He provided the original design and concept for TeachersFirst in 1998, and played a lead role in the development of PreschoolFirst.
 He holds an B.A. from Trinity College, Hartford, and an M.B.A. from Case Western Reserve University.

 Mary Murphy has been SFL's Director of Administration since 2000.
 She joined SFL after working as a law firm administrator for more than 15 years.
 Mary holds a B.A. from the State University of New York at Albany.

-Kamna Seth is Senior Manager of Educational Services for SFL.
+Kamna Seth is Director of Early Childhood Initiatives for SFL.
 She has extensive experience in curriculum development, NAEYC Early Childhood Program Accreditation, and training for early childhood educators.
-Prior to joining SFL, Kamna worked at the NAEYC Academy as part of the accreditation team under the old accreditation system through the transition into the new accreditation system.
-Kamna’s previous experience includes positions in a variety of child development settings working with diverse populations in United States and overseas and at educational associations.
-She holds both a BS and MS in child development and family relations from the University of Bombay.
+Prior to joining SFL, Kamna worked at the NAEYC Academy as part of the accreditation team, transitioning into the new accreditation system.
+Kamna’s experience includes curriculum development, professional development, NAEYC Early Childhood Program Accreditation, & Quality Assurance.
+She is also a CDA Professional Development Specialist and a Certified CLASS observer & trainer.
+Kamna holds both a BS and MS in child development and family relations from the University of Bombay.

 |Melissa Henning is an Educational Content Manager at SFL, providing editorial assistance for TeachersFirst.
 She joined the SFL staff in 2010 after several years working as a part-time content reviewer.
 She has experience as a classroom teacher, and has operated a business providing educational after-school activities for school districts.
 Melissa holds a Master's degree in K-12 curriculum development from Penn State University. |